binyoon99/Grow-BinValley/README.md

 0: Jelly / Shinny

 Check Graph-Screenshot folders
- to see screemshot of bolt graphs
+ to see screemnshot of bolt graphs
+### Was getting motion sickness when programming.
+Development stops until known.